traitecoevo/fungaltraits/README.md

 ```r
 fungal_traits()
 ```
+This will download the data, and load it into R, and you're ready to do analyses.

 **If you use this package in a published paper, please note the version number**.
 This  will allow others to reproduce your work later.